Alan Warner (novelist)

 Alan Warner (born 1964) is a Scottish novelist who grew up in Connel, near Oban.
-He is best known for his novels Morvern Callar (1995) and The Sopranos (1998) – the latter being the inspiration for the play Our Ladies of Perpetual Succour (2015) and its subsequent film adaptation, Our Ladies (2019).
+He is best known for his novels Morvern Callar (1995), The Sopranos (1998) and its sequel The Stars in the Bright Sky (2010).
+Morvern Callar and The Sopranos were both adapted into films, while the latter was also adapted for stage.

 Early life

 Warner's father, Frank Warner, was a Yorkshireman who served in World War Two.
 Warner's parents ran a coal delivery business in Mull, a shop in Kilchoan, and a small hotel in Oban, before in 1963 buying the 42-bedroom Marine Hotel, close to Oban ferry terminal.
 They were both in their forties when he was born.
 Around 1982 Warner's parents sold the hotel and retired to Spain.

 He attended Oban High School and left it at sixteen years old, after which he started working on the railways as a shunter.
 His interest in reading was sparked when he was fifteen, after he bought three novels whose covers suggested stories with a sexual dimension: Charles Webb's The Graduate, André Gide's The Immoralist and Albert Camus' The Outsider.
 He explained in an interview with the Scottish Review of Books in 2011: "I had presumed novels were an art form which only happened elsewhere and had died out in Scotland around the time of Walter Scott.
 What a very curious but genuine assumption.
 On the other hand, I could argue this was because local bookshops were stuffed with Scott and not a single work of modern Scottish literature."
 After this he bought random Penguin Classics books from the local charity shop to read on his own.

 After moving to London, he started studying at Ealing College in his early twenties.
 On his return to Scotland, he studied at Glasgow University, where he wrote a dissertation on Joseph Conrad and the theme of suicide.
 He then spent some time participating in the Spanish rave scene, before working in Scotland as a train driver's assistant, musician and barman.